Arvest Education Center

 - Easy to obtain.
 Once you open an account most institutions will issue you a debit card upon request.

 - Convenience.
-Purchases can be made using a chip-enabled terminal or by swiping the card rather than filling out a paper check.
+Purchases can be made using a contactless or chip-enabled terminal or by swiping the card rather than filling out a paper check.

 - Safety.
 You don't have to carry cash or a checkbook.

 - Readily accepted.
-When out of town (or out of the country), debit cards are usually widely accepted (make sure to tell your financial institution you’re leaving your city; to not have an interruption in service).
+When out of town (or out of the country), debit cards are usually widely accepted (to not have an interruption in service, make sure to tell your financial institution you’re leaving your city).

 Disadvantages of a Debit Card